mcustiel/php-simple-request/README.md

 $personRequest = $requestBuilder->parseRequest(json_decode($request), PersonRequest::class);
 ```

-This behavior throws an exception when it finds an error in the validation.
+The previous behavior throws an exception when it finds an error in the validation.
 It's the default behavior.
 There is an alternative behavior in which you can obtain a list of validation errors, one for each invalid field.
 To activate this alternative behavior, you have to specify the parser in the call to RequestBuilder::parseRequest like this:

 ```php